EliseZeroTwo/Moon/posts/TP-Link HS100 Denial Of Service.md

 I mean all of this is pretty much useless because we can just send the encrypted data of the packet to the device avoiding all of this researching into how the commands work, but it was fun.

 ### Attack
 Using what we found in the last section we can now craft a script to remotely perform denial of service on the device, either forcing it to never turn the power output on or off.
 Either works but personally I prefer forcing it to turn off.
 [Here is a python script that does this](https://gist.github.com/EliseZeroTwo/cb72c374c58136ff9d7a0f1a07087a52).
-No matter what, the device cannot be operated while the script is being ran on the local network.
+No matter what, the device cannot be operated while the script is being ran.
+This works from the local network OR FROM AN EXTERNAL NETWORK (if 9999 is open)!!

+Another cool thing we can do is replace the command with `{"system":{"reset":{"delay":1}}}` to do a factory reset on the device and this can be done from a local network or from an external network if the port is open.